-Veteran's pension or compensation • Is • Is co s a wartime veteran who meets one of the ollowing: Is age 65 or older; or Has a disability. a person with a military service- connected injury or illness. the surviving spouse (and not remarried) f a wartime veteran. the surviving spouse (and not remarried) r a dependent parent of a veteran who ied in active service or from a service- connected injury or illness. unmarried and has a parent who died in ctive service or from a service-connected njury or illness and is one of the following; Under the age of 18; Between the ages of 18 and 23 and is attending a VA-approved school; Over age 18 and was determined to have a disability before turning 18.
+If the benefit is Then the customer may qualify when he or she Veteran's pension or compensation Is a wartime veteran who meets one of the following: ∘ Is age 65 or older; or ∘ Has a disability.
+Is a person with a military service- connected injury or illness.
+Is the surviving spouse (and not remarried) of a wartime veteran.
+Is the surviving spouse (and not remarried) or a dependent parent of a veteran who died in active service or from a service- connected injury or illness.
+Is unmarried and has a parent who died in active service or from a service-connected injury or illness and is one of the following; ∘ Under the age of 18; Between the ages of 18 and 23 and is attending a VA-approved school; Over age 18 and was determined to have a disability before turning 18.